In this blog post, I will show you how to Secure Passwords Inside PowerShell Scripts

 $credential.Password | ConvertFrom-SecureString | Set-Content password.txt

-At this stage, I have the password encrypted, and now I will integrate it into my code.
+At this stage, I have the password encrypted and will now integrate it into my code.

-In the example below, I am using the password to connect to Office 365.
+In the example below, I use the password to connect to Office 365.

 $powerUser = "o365_admin@company.onmicrosoft.com"